 \section{Appendix 2}

 In this appendix we need to explain a natural way to go from group cocycles to geometric objects: line bundles and gerbes on stacks.
-When two cocycles differ by the boundary of a third one, then the third cocycle can be assigned in a natural way an isomorphism between the geometric objects determined by the first two.
+When two cocycles differ by the boundary of a cochain, then this cochain can be assigned in a natural way an isomorphism between the geometric objects determined by the two cocycles.
 The material in this appendix is more or less just a quick summary of certain tools from Polishchuk's recent preprint \cite{Po2008}.
 We have added only minor details and changed some notation and conventions to match the philosophy of the current work.
 Let a discrete group $\Gamma$ act on the right on a space $W$ so we can form the stack $[W/\Gamma]$.
 Then there is a functor

 inducing the standard isomorphism of groups

 On the level of objects, the functor (\ref{eqn:1CyclesToGroupoid}) is defined as the map

 denoted as Suppose we are given $\phi \in Z^{1}(\Gamma, \mathcal{O}^{\times}(W))$ and a diagram